-HC proposes to interpret the Novel Food Regulations narrowly to classify foods within these categories as ones that do not meet the threshold of novelty of characteristics required for them to meet the definition of a "novel food" set out in section B.28.001 of the FDRs.
+Health Canada's new guidelines interpret the Novel Food Regulations narrowly to classify foods within these categories as ones that do not meet the threshold of novelty of characteristics required for them to meet the definition of a "novel food" set out in section B.28.001 of the FDRs.
 The definition, interpreted narrowly in this way takes account of the precautionary safety objectives that underlie these pre-market safety assessment regulations.

-HC has published on its website a list of non-novel determinations to improve transparency of the agency's decisions.
+Health Canada has published on its website a list of non-novel determinations to improve transparency of the agency's decisions.